wp-plugins/diarypress/readme.txt

 == Description ==

 DiaryPress is a plugin designed to allow your blog to operate like a diary.
-It will disable rss feeds to keep your blog private.
-It will also ask you to login before being allows to view the blog.
-Finally it allows you to custom brand your login screen.
+It will disable RSS feeds to keep your blog private and ask you to login in order to access the content.
+This is handy even if you run your diary on a local web server such as WAMP as it protects your blog against nosey family and friends.

 See installation tab for instructions on how to install.